 - If time permits, take your emergency supply kit.

 If possible, seek shelter in your home or in a building.
 If there are no buildings in the area, remain in your car.
 Do not stay outside.

-If you are in your car, close all windows and vents and turn off the air conditioning/heater.
+If you are in your car, close all windows and vents and turn off heat/air.

-If you are at your house, gather your emergency supplies kit, family and pets and go to your pre-selected room.
-The American Red Cross suggests this room should have the fewest openings to the rest of the house and be above ground level to avoid vapors that sink.
-Make sure to turn off all fans and air conditioners, close fireplace dampers and lock all doors and windows.
-When everyone is in the pre-selected room, seal windows, doors, vents and outlets with precut plastic sheeting and tape.
-Listen to the radio or TV for updates.
+If you are at home, gather your emergency supplies kit, family and pets and go to your pre-selected room.
+This room should have the fewest openings to the rest of the house and be above ground level to avoid vapors that sink.
+Make sure to turn off all heating and cooling systems, close fireplace dampers and lock all doors and windows.
+When everyone is in the pre-selected room, seal windows, doors and vents with pre-cut plastic sheeting and tape.
+Listen to a radio or TV for updates.
 Remain indoors until given "all clear."

 During an emergency...

 Do not go to your children's school.
 They have plans and will be handling the situation.
 Your arrival will only impede the process.